ag-grid/ag-grid/test/README.md

 ## ag-grid behavioural unit testing

-In this project ag-grid is tested as a black box, we test the behaviour at the edges.
-We use emulated DOM and we instantiate the full grid as it is to test complex behaviours.
+In this project ag-grid is tested as a black box, we test the grid at the edges, instantiating the full grid to test complex behaviours and features.

 The unit under test here is a behaviour, not a function, a class, a method, or a file.